Reference

 Drop Set

-A technique where you perform a set to failure, reduce the weight, and immediately continue for more reps.
+A technique where you perform a set to failure, reduce the weight by 20-30%, and immediately continue for more reps.
+Increases muscle fatigue.

 Training